- Academic Programs

-Oregon State University’s College of Pharmacy students spend the third year of their studies at Oregon Health & Science University’s new Collaborative Life Sciences Building (CLSB) in Portland.
-The CLSB brings together Oregon Health & Science University, Oregon State University and Portland State University in a collaboration of education, research, patient care and community service.
+Oregon State University College of Pharmacy students in the Doctor of Pharmacy (PharmD) program spend the third year of their studies at Oregon Health & Science University’s new Collaborative Life Sciences Building (CLSB) in Portland.
+The CLSB brings together Oregon Health & Science University (OHSU), Oregon State University (OSU), and Portland State University in a collaboration of education, research, patient care, and community service.

 Our new facilities at OHSU have provided us with technologically advanced classrooms that include audience response modules, allowing the instructor to receive immediate feedback from students.
 The new space also has seminar rooms, a brand new computer lab and patient rooms.